daviden1013/vlm4ocr/docs/web_application.md

 - plain text
 - markdown
 - HTML
+- JSON — define the output schema in the user prompt (required).
+- BBox — return per-region bounding boxes.
+Leave the user prompt empty for full-text bbox OCR, or fill it with a free-text instruction (e.g., `patient name and DOB`) for targeted extraction.

 ![output_mode](./readme_img/web_app/tutorial_select_output_mode.PNG)

+In **BBox** mode, the output area shows an *Image | Raw response* toggle:

+- *Raw response* streams the model's JSON output live as OCR runs.
+- *Image* renders the parsed bounding boxes on top of the input preview at OCR resolution.
+Use the zoom controls on the output panel to inspect detail.

+In batch mode, BBox produces one annotated PNG per page (`<stem>_page_<idx>_bbox.png`) and one consolidated JSON per input file (`<stem>_bbox.json`).
+Both are included in the *Download All* zip.

 #### Select VLM API
 Use the dropdown to select an VLM API: